VueCluster/VueCluster/README.md

 ## Introduction

-VueCluster is a Server-Less,fully clustered (horizontal and vertical), full framework based on Vue2, Vue-router2, Socketcluster, and SC-CRUD-MySQL, and the blazing fast client-side templating engine, Puglatizer.
+VueCluster is a Server-Less,fully clustered (horizontal and vertical), full framework based on Vue2, Vue-router2, Socketcluster, and SC-CRUD-MySQL.
 The goal is to build a full framework that provides UNLIMITED scaling, high speed, redundency, and no server management.
 After the initial mysql setup, there should almost no need for any server code unless you want some kind of API which we provide Express routes for endpoints.

 NOTE: While MySQL is the preferred database for VueCluster, you can pass in ANY database connection into the worker as long as it uses .query for querying.
 You can write a wrapper to match this and pass that in if your preferred database doesn't match that pattern.
 Thanks!